Anti-Islamic sentiment is on the rise in the United States

 Saieh Hall for Economics, Room 021

 1160 E. 58th Street, Chicago IL 60637

-The Center for Middle Eastern Studies at the University of Chicago invites local educators to a special professional development workshop that will address anti-Islamic sentiment in our current social and political climate.
-This workshop’s featured speaker is Nour Kteily, Assistant Professor of Management and Organizations at Northwestern University’s Kellogg School of Management.
+The Center for Middle Eastern Studies at the University of Chicago held a special professional development workshop for local educators that addressed anti-Islamic sentiment in our current social and political climate.
+This workshop’s featured speaker was Nour Kteily, Assistant Professor of Management and Organizations at Northwestern University’s Kellogg School of Management.
 His research uses the tools of social psychology to investigate how and why social hierarchy and power disparities between groups emerge, and how this influences intergroup relations and prospects for conflict resolution.
-In our workshop, Professor Kteily will discuss a quantitative approach to identifying the nature and scope of the problem of Islamophobia.
-Together, we will examine Islamophobia’s global ramifications and explore novel solutions that can be taught in the classroom.
+In our workshop, Professor Kteily discussed a quantitative approach to identifying the nature and scope of the problem of Islamophobia.
+As a group, we examined Islamophobia’s global ramifications and explored novel solutions that can be taught in the classroom.

-In addition to Professor Kteily, this workshop will feature a panel discussion on developing questions and planning inquiries on Islam and Islamic civilization for the social studies, global history/world studies, or world religions classroom.
-The panelists are professionally trained educators who have completed the Secondary Teacher Education Programme (STEP) curriculum at the Institute for Ismaili Studies, and they are members of Ismaili congregations of the greater Chicago area.
+In addition to Professor Kteily, this workshop featured a panel discussion on developing questions and planning inquiries on Islam and Islamic civilization for the social studies, global history/world studies, or world religions classroom.
+The panelists were professionally trained educators who completed the Secondary Teacher Education Programme (STEP) curriculum at the Institute for Ismaili Studies, and they are members of Ismaili congregations of the greater Chicago area.

-Registration is free and open to K-12 and post-secondary educators.
-Illinois public school teachers can earn 6 ISBE professional development hours for attending the entire program.
+Registration was free and open to all K-12 and post-secondary educators.
+Illinois public school teachers earned 6 ISBE professional development hours for attending the entire program.

 9:00 - 9:30 AM: Sign-in and light breakfast

 9:30 - 9:45 AM: Welcome

 9:45 - 10:45 AM: Islamophobia - identifying the problem (Nour Kteily)